ZIKAICHEN1995/assignment4-laprej/README.md

 ## Assignment Description

 For this  INDIVIDUAL assignment (no groups allowed) you will implement a *carry lookahead adder* as described in [cla.pdf](http://rpi-csci-2500-2016-spring.github.io/slides/pdf/cla.pdf).
 This adder improves upon the partial adder that you implemented in [Lab 06](http://rpi-csci-2500-2016-spring.github.io/lab/2016/03/09/lab06.html).
 In that lab you constructed a 4-bit [ripple carry adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Ripple-carry_adder).
 Now you must build a 64-bit carry lookahead adder.
-This can be achieved by building a "hierarchy" of progressively larger groups, sections, etc.  See the PDF.
+This can be achieved by building a "hierarchy" of progressively larger groups, sections, etc.  See the PDF for more information.
 Also, additional details may be found starting on page B-38 in your text book.

 ## Grading Criteria

 * Correctness: 85%
+  - Compute sum<sub>i<sub>, a<sub>i<sub>, b<sub>i<sub>, and c<sub>i<sub> correctly
+  - Compute gg, gp, and gc correctly
+  - Compute sg, sp, and sc correctly
-  - Print out the matrix correctly.
+  - Print out the correctly computed sum
-  - Computes matrix transpose correctly.
-  - Computes matrix multiplication correctly.
 * Documentation/Comments: 15% (i.e., liberal use of comments so we can
   understand your program).